joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 which was really easy to drop in and replace the theme colors.
 I could have had these conversations with Claude, but I wanted to save my token limit for actual coding.

-It took about 5 hours, from start to now, to go from noting to having a website available on the internet (you can check it out at https://flinnsolutions.com if you are interested).
+It took about 5 hours, from start to now, to go from nothing to having a website available on the internet (you can check it out at https://flinnsolutions.com if you are interested).
 I did have my Cloudflare account set up because I use it as my cloud of choice for things like this personal site as well as some other things.
 This saved me a bit of time, but would probably only be another hour of set up on top of the 5 if I hadn't had it.

-I now have a professional looking site, but it had generic business consulting copy on it and didn't align with my experience or the services that I offer.
+I now have a professional-looking site, but it had generic business consulting copy on it and didn't align with my experience or the services that I offer.
 I asked Claude to rewrite all of the copy to be in line with my description of myself:

-> Please update all of the copy on the website to more align to my experience and story.
+> Please update all of the copy on the website to align more closely with my experience and story.
 >
 > "I'm Joseph Flinn, an engineering manager focused on empowering teams to reach their highest
 > potential through curiosity and continuous improvement.
 I create inclusive, psychologically-safe
 > environments where every team member's voice matters.
 My systems thinking approach to continuous
 > improvement reinforces a safe environment while driving technical excellence with a balance
-> between the short and long term goals.
+> between the short- and long-term goals.
 I have built an expertise in improving Engineering
 > Operations across the SDLC: from Design to final value delivery to end users."

-It did a pretty good job with correcting the copy, the list of services, and even story on the About page.
+It did a pretty good job with correcting the copy, the list of services, and even the story on the About page.
 While it was an interesting experience using AI as a content management system, I didn't really want to waste my limited daily tokens on updating copy and I definitely did not want to search through the files in the codebase every time I needed to update copy.
 Alternatively, I did